jodokae/cmput663-cpp-replic/README.md

 sudo apt-get install python python-dev python-doc python-setuptools gcc g++ clang python-lxml astyle xsltproc boolstuff git
 ```
 2. After that, the appropriate version of *<srcML>* should be installed by [Download page](http://www.srcml.org/#download).
-3. Clone the latest version of 'cppstates' by
+3. Clone the latest version of 'cppstats' by
 ```
 https://github.com/clhunsen/cppstats
 ```